Frequently Asked Questions

 The Oaks School is located on the campus of the historic Hollywood United Methodist Church (HUMC) which was constructed in 1927.
 In December 1981, the church was declared Historic-Cultural Monument #248 by the City of Los Angeles.

-The Oaks School operates within this magnificent environment as tenant with a long term lease through .
+The Oaks School operates within this magnificent environment as tenant with a long-term lease.
 Recent renovations have modernized the infrastructure and restored much of the campus to its original beauty.
 In addition to grade-level classrooms, there is a library, a maker lab, and art, music, and drama studios.
-A full sized gymnasium is used for physical education classes and a new field and outdoor green space has been added, providing a beautiful outdoor environment.
+A full-sized gymnasium is used for physical education classes and a new field and outdoor green space has been added, providing a beautiful outdoor environment.
 While The Oaks is not affiliated with the HUMC, the school and church work together to maintain and preserve the campus.

 The Oaks School operates within this magnificent environment as a tenant with a long term lease through 2043.

 Do you have Tuition Assistance and what does it include?

 The Oaks realizes that the cost of educating a child at an independent school extends beyond tuition.
 We want all families to have access to and the ability to participate in all aspects of the community.
 When a family receives tuition assistance they also receive the following: